Blood Moon total lunar eclipse, 7/8 September 2025

 So, for example, the 'Snow Moon' is the February full Moon.
 The June full Moon is the 'Strawberry Moon', because June is the month when strawberries are ripe for picking.

-This total lunar eclipse rises on September 7, 2025, meaning it's the Corn Moon.
+This total lunar eclipse rose on September 7, 2025, meaning it was the 2025 Corn Moon.
 But every September full Moon is known as the 'Corn Moon', not just this one.

-It's because this September 2025 full Moon is also a total lunar eclipse, that you'll hear some refer to it as a 'Corn Moon eclipse'.
+Because this September 2025 full Moon was also a total lunar eclipse, some referred to it as a 'Corn Moon eclipse'.

 The term 'Corn Moon' doesn't indicate that the September full Moon will appear differently to any other full Moon of the year.

-However, this September 2025 full Moon will appear different, because it's undergoing a total lunar eclipse.
+However, the September 2025 full Moon did appear different, because it was also a total lunar eclipse.

-The best places to see all of the September 7, 2025 total lunar eclipse will be in Asia, western Australia and the very eastern parts of Africa.
+The best places to see all of the September 7, 2025 blood Moon total lunar eclipse were Asia, Australia and the very eastern parts of Africa.

 Here are the timings for the eclipse, in UTC, which is Coordinated Universal Time.